MC3D/mc3d/README.md

 I'm a web developer and instructor with over a decade of experience in the field.
 I absolutely love teaching and mentoring students, and my passion for web development is contagious!
 Whether I'm leading a group class or providing one-on-one coaching, I strive to create a fun and supportive learning environment that encourages creativity and experimentation.

-When I'm not in the classroom, you can usually find me outdoors with my furry friends.
+When I'm not in the classroom, you can usually find me outdoors with my four-legged sidekicks.
 I'm a proud dog mom and love spending time with my pups, whether we're hiking through the mountains or just lounging in the sun.
 I also love to travel.
 There's nothing quite like the thrill of exploring new places and immersing myself in different cultures.

 <!-- ### Languages and tools